CodeChex/LinkedOut-Promo-Ads/README.md

 and click **Add to Chrome**

 ## History
+### Version 0.9.2
+- update to support new LinkedIn layout

 ### Version 0.9.0
 - removed Twitter, FaceBook, Instagram due to their code obsfucation
 - rewritten to support namespaces